OpenPTrack/open_ptrack_v2/optar/README.optar.md

 ## Parameter Tuning

 #### Single Camera nodes
-The parameters for the ardevices_registration_single_camera_raw nodes are those of the CameraPoseEstimator::setupParameters() method.
+The parameters for the ardevices_pose_estimator_single_camera_raw nodes are those of the CameraPoseEstimator::setupParameters() method.
 You can find a description for each parameter in the method documentation.